boldflight/BibleConverter/test_EPUB/output/Mark.md

 [10] When he was alone, those around him with the twelve asked him about the parables.
 [11] He said to them, “The secret of the kingdom of God has been given to you.
+But to those outside, everything is in parables, [12] so that although they look they may look but not see, and although they hear they may hear but not understand, so they may not repent and be forgiven.”
-But to those outside, everything is in parables, [13] He said to them, “Don’t you understand this parable?
+[13] He said to them, “Don’t you understand this parable?
 Then how will you understand any parable?
 [14] The sower sows the word.
 [15] These are the ones on the path where the word is sown: Whenever they hear, immediately Satan comes and snatches the word that was sown in them.